seetadev/agntcy-libp2p/agntcy-builder-spotlight-series/Agntcy-Builder-Spotlight-Series.md

 ---

-### 5. Where are you in the process of applying AGNTCY — trial, POC, deployment?
+### 5. Where are you in the process of applying AGNTCY: trial, POC, deployment?

 **Johanna:**
 I'd describe our current involvement as **active ecosystem and technical exploration, contribution and collaboration**, rather than positioning it as a production deployment of an AGNTCY application.